 The polar bears’ eyes are made of Coca-Cola bottle caps!

-Now you must need a really great eye for detail to figure this out.
+Now you just need a really great eye for detail to figure this out.
 Look closely at the shine on the bear’s nose.
 It’s the Coca-Cola bottle itself!

-Bar’s talent in using the negative space is at display here.
-The illusion created here is of a Coke bottle being opened and the art spilling out of it.
+Bar’s talent in using negative space is on full display here.
+The illusion created here is of a Coke bottle being opened and the art spilling out of it!!

 Does this tempt you to go grab one of the Coke cans?
 Share with friends and family to give them a drop of refreshment.